SharedSmally/doc/systemd.md

 The main executable for systemd, /lib/systemd/systemd. performs all calls that originally were present in scripts. systemd creates all sockets first and then spawns all processes in parallel.

 systemd introduce the new concepts of units and targets.
 A target is analogous to a runlevel, and is composed of several units. systemd will execute units to reach a target.
-The instructions for each unit reside in the */lib/systemd/system/* directory (*.target, *.service, *.socket,*.slice, *.mount, *.target.wants/*.service) .
+The instructions for each unit reside in the */lib/systemd/system/* directory (\*.target, \*.service, \*.socket, \*.slice, \*.mount, \*.target.wants/\*.service) .
 These files use a declarative format.
 The most common type of these units is the service unit, which is used to start a service.
+Units are defined using Unit Files with namng convention is name.unit_type.

 sshd.service:
 ```